syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-Azure.md

 ---
 title: Convert Word to Image in Microsoft Azure | Syncfusion
-description: Learn how to convert a Word document to Image in Azure services using Syncfusion .NET Word (DocIO) library in C#.
+description: Learn how to convert a Word document to image in Azure services using Syncfusion .NET Word (DocIO) library in C#.
 platform: file-formats
 control: DocIO
 documentation: UG